bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ~~~
 DH(m, P):
-      Check that P is on the curve: if not return failure
+      Check if  P is on the curve: if it is not return
       Q = [392]*P
       Compute [m]*Q with the optimized multiplication algorithm or any other
-return [m]*Q
+return [m]*Q in affine coordinates
 ~~~~

 Note that the multiplication by the